 The Pennsylvania officer shelter is in overall satisfactory condition.
-There is an opening above the west window that is currently producing a draft.
-The toilet in the shelter bathroom is loose.
-The concrete sidewalk and curbs surrounding the shelter are in poor condition with spalls at the south side and around the manhole cover.
+The floor tiles in the shelter bathroom are in poor condition.
+The concrete sidewalk and curbs surrounding the shelter are in poor condition exhibiting spall at the south side and around the manhole cover.
 The corner of the asphalt driveway for the shelter exhibits settlement.

-Based on the findings of the 2012 inspections, the bridge is capable of safely supporting the posted load.
+Based on the findings of the 2014 inspections, the bridge is capable of safely supporting the posted load.